aborondia/Unnamed-RPG-Game/README.md

      * Health/mana cost (physical = health cost, magic = mana cost)
      * Element type
  * Extra enemy attributes/functions:
-   * Same stats as player (excluding mana)
+   * Same stats as a player (excluding mana)
-   * Abilities, with same properties (other than cost) as player, and including odds of enemy using ability
+   * Abilities, with the same properties (other than cost) as the player, and including odds of the enemy using an ability

 * Town where the player can use different facilities in exchange for gold:
   * Inn - Restores health